gitfork/PixelsCamp-Challenge/README.md

     * We will help you setup the [Device Specification](https://muzzleyintegrations.docs.apiary.io/#reference/device-specifications), no need to do the described configuration.

 ## Hardware available
-We will have several arduinos, rasperry's and boards, that you can use to create your project.
+We will have several arduinos, raspberry's and boards, that you can use to create your project.
 You may also use one our Lifx Lights on Habit's Dome.